9beach/analyze-sgf/README.md

 Bad move: more than 5% win rate drop
 Bad hot spot: more than 20% win rate drop

-Variations added for the moves of more then 5% win rate drop.
+Variations added for the moves having more than 5% win rate drop.
 The maximum variation number for each move is 10.

 Analyzed by KataGo Parallel Analysis Engine (6415 max visits).